-DPS approved a Stormwater Management Concept on March 11, 2025.
-The plan will meet stormwater management goals through the use of an eight-inch-thick green roof and partial waiver of the stormwater management requirements.
+MCDPS approved the Stormwater Management Concept Plan on March 11, 2025.
+The plan will meet stormwater management requirements using an eight-inch-thick green roof and partial waiver of the stormwater requirements.

-6. Any burial site of which the applicant has actual notice or constructive notice or that is included in the Montgomery County Cemetery Inventory and located within the subdivision boundary is approved under Subsection 50-4.3.M.
+6. Any burial site of which the applicant has actual notice or constructive notice or that is included in the Montgomery County Cemetery Inventory and located within the subdivision boundary is approved under Subsection 4.3.M